 Holding multiple supervisory roles

-There may be situations where a nominated supervisor is supervising one or more related or unrelated entities.
+There may be situations where a nominated supervisor is supervising multiple related or unrelated entities, or both.
 In these situations, the factors outlined above are still relevant to determine if adequate supervisory arrangements exist.
 Additionally, you should also consider:

 • size of each entity – for example, turnover of business, number of clients, and number of relevant staff